+3. a 1 .
+If organized on a nonstock basis, the description and value of its real property assets are: (if none, insert "none")

+none

+10.2 5.1 The design of the second

-3. a a.
-If organized on a nonstock basis, the description and value of its real property assets are: (if none, insert "none") none ł э.
-The description and value of its personal property assets are: (if none, insert "none") none C 0.
-The corporation is to be financed under the following general plan: grants, fundraising, donations, contributions, and gifts from the general public basis.
+b.
+The description and value of its personal property assets are: (if none, insert "none") none c.
+The corporation is to be financed under the following general plan:

+grants, fundraising, donations, contributions, and gifts from the general public ae d d.
+The corporation is organized on a \\\\\ Directorship